toddaustin07/googlesheets/README.md

 Create a project directory on your LAN computer.

 ### Download the node application files
-You will need to download the gsheet_server.js and project.json files into your project directory.
+You will need to download the gsheet_server.js and project.json files from this github repository into your project directory.

 Options:
   * Click on the file, then click the **Raw** button, then right-click the contents and do a Save As